The Energy Mergers & Acquisitions Review: USA

 Cross-border transactions and foreign investment

 The Committee on Foreign Investment in the United States (CFIUS) is an interagency committee authorised to review certain foreign investment activity in the United States and assess and mitigate any associated national security risks.
 CFIUS' authority is codified within Section 721 of the Defense Production Act of 1950, as amended (Section 721), and as implemented by Executive Order 11858, as amended, and the regulations at Chapter VIII of title 31 of the Code of Federal Regulations.
-While the CFIUS review process historically has been, and largely remains, voluntary, recent reforms that were fully implemented earlier this year include a mandatory filing requirement for certain transactions that involve 'critical technologies' or a foreign government controlled investor.
+While the CFIUS review process historically has been, and largely remains, voluntary, recent reforms that were fully implemented in 2020 include a mandatory filing requirement for certain transactions that involve 'critical technologies' or a foreign government-controlled investor.

-Thus, M&A activity in the energy industry can now trigger a mandatory filing obligation with CFIUS.
-Failure to submit mandatory filings with CFIUS can result in significant penalties (up to the total transaction value).
-Increased technical due diligence is required to determine whether (1) the US target company is involved with critical technologies that could trigger a mandatory filing or (2) a voluntary filing may be warranted.
-Among other things, this determination requires a detailed understanding of the specific export control classifications applicable to each of the US target's products.
+Thus, M&A activity in the energy industry can now potentially trigger a mandatory filing obligation with CFIUS.
+Failure to submit mandatory filings with CFIUS can result in significant penalties (up to the total transaction value, for each transaction party).
+Increased technical due diligence is required to determine whether (1) the US target company is involved with 'critical technologies', 'covered investment critical infrastructure' or 'sensitive personal data' that could trigger a mandatory filing or (2) a voluntary filing may be warranted.
+Among other things, this determination requires a detailed understanding of the US business's CFIUS risk profile, including the specific export control classifications applicable to each of the US target's products (even if such products are not exported outside of the United States).
 While critical technologies are defined to include the more obviously defence articles controlled under the International Traffic in Arms Regulations (ITAR), they also include a more ubiquitous range of dual-use items subject to certain export controls under the Export Administration Regulations (EAR).

 Even without a mandatory filing obligation, however, M&A participants often decide to submit a transaction for CFIUS review voluntarily to obtain CFIUS approval, which includes a safe harbour from future adverse action from CFIUS and the President.
 If parties to a transaction subject to CFIUS' jurisdiction decide not to file voluntarily, CFIUS forever retains the authority to initiate a review and take remedial action to address any perceived national security risks (e.g., impose onerous mitigation measures or recommend a post-close divestment order from the President).
-DOE also is a key member of CFIUS that is actively reviewing M&A activity in the energy sector that has not been previously submitted for a voluntary review.
+Recently, CFIUS has dedicated significant resources to identifying non-notified transactions, establishing a new Monitoring & Enforcement division to monitor investment activity.
+DOE is a key member of CFIUS, and has been actively involved in reviewing M&A activity in the energy sector that has not been previously submitted for a voluntary review.
+In 2020, the number of non-notified transactions 'called in' by CFIUS doubled those from 2019 and 2018 combined, and is expected to increase again in 2021.

-While protecting critical technologies remains a key focus, CFIUS also remains committed to identifying concerns posed by foreign investment in US target companies that are in close proximity to sensitive US government facilities and military training bases.
+While protecting critical technologies remains a key focus, CFIUS also remains committed to identifying concerns posed by foreign investment in US target companies that are in close proximity to sensitive US infrastructure, including ports, government facilities and military training bases.
 This, combined with CFIUS' recently expanded jurisdiction to review certain real estate transactions by foreign persons, poses unique challenges to M&A activity in the energy sector that involve large parcels of land (e.g., mining, exploration, and solar and wind farms).
-Further, addressing these types of concerns has broad bipartisan support, which is unlikely to recede even with a change in the executive administration of CFIUS.
+Further, addressing these types of concerns has broad bipartisan support, which has not receded even with a change in the executive administration of CFIUS.
 M&A participants in the energy industry must account for this heightened and expanded scrutiny from CFIUS, as it affects all aspects of deal-making from buy and sell-side due diligence to deal timing and closing certainty more generally.

 Such renewable investments could involve infrastructure funds investing more long-term capital through a buy-and-hold strategy or by providing back leverage, which can provide proceeds for distributions or reinvestment in new projects without a loss of ownership or control.
 Optimising and innovating the financing structures will continue to be a major challenge.
 The legal technology underlying some of the debt investments in infrastructure assets remains antiquated and needs to be updated, such as by incorporating elements of leveraged finance to provide additional flexibility.
 Great progress has been made by sponsor counsel already, but the trend should continue.